deckhouse/virtualization/docs/USER_GUIDE.md

 ```

 {{< alert level="info" >}}
 The value of the `.data.userData` field must be Base64 encoded.
-To encode, you can use the command `base64 -w 0` or `echo -n "content" | base64`.
+To encode it, you can use the `base64 -w 0` command or `echo -n "content" | base64`.
 {{< /alert >}}

 #### Sysprep

-To configure virtual machines running Windows OS using Sysprep, only the Secret variant is supported.
+When configuring virtual machines running Windows using Sysprep, only the Secret-based option is supported.

 An example of a Secret with a Sysprep script is shown below: